WW183: Changing Channels — Day Two

 17 Town Players

-Doctor Pain (Healer): You can Heal one player Day or Night to prevent their death.
+Luke Browning, Manager (Healer): You can Heal one player Day or Night to prevent their death.
+You cannot Heal yourself.

-Psychiatric Consult (Investigator): You can investigate one player at Night to determine if they are a Patient or Not a Patient (Vanilla Town = Patient.
-The SK will read as a Patient also).
+Kirk Rickham, Producer (Investigator): You can investigate one player at Night to determine if they are a Tourist or a Possible Spy (VT = Tourist).

-Security Guard (Jailer): You can jail one unruly patient Day or Night — meaning you can either jail someone during the Day and prevent their vote and votes for them or jail someone at Night and prevent any Night actions being performed on or by them.
+Bailey “Gan” Ganetti, Zookeeper (Jailer): You can jail one drunk Tourist Day or Night.
+Jailing them during the day will immediately cancel their vote and votes for them but will cause a scene (you will be identified as the Jailer).
+Jailing them during the Night will cancel any Night action they have and any Night action directed towards them.
+You cannot Jail yourself.

-Medevac Helicopter (Two-Shot Vig): You mean well, but you have a tendency towards amputating arms and falling on people.
-You have two chances, Day or Night, to kill another player, as long as we are in Reynard Pain, MD.
+Old Beulah, Maneater (One-Shot Vig): You are a crocodile.
+You have one chance, Day or Night, to kill a careless visitor or staff member.

 3 Wolf Players